sustentarea/logoclim/README.md

 Refer to the `Info` tab in the model for additional details.

+### Integrating with Other Models

-To integrate `LogoClim` with other models, use the LevelSpace ([`ls`](https://ccl.northwestern.edu/netlogo/docs/ls.html)) NetLogo extension.
+`LogoClim` can be integrated with other models using the LevelSpace ([`ls`](https://ccl.northwestern.edu/netlogo/docs/ls.html)) NetLogo extension.
+This extension enables parallel execution and data exchange between models, making it particularly valuable for agent-based simulations that incorporate climate data to study ecological or environmental processes.

 ## Common Issues